12.8K Shares

 #4 Social Media, TV, Computer Games

-If we don’t have the balance of time with self we can get lost in the on-line world of filling our heads with more and more information, yet losing our essential connection to ourselves.
+If we don’t balance time with ourselves, we can get lost in the online world, filling our heads with more and more information yet losing our essential connection to ourselves.

-TV and computer games are other ways we zone out and miss opportunities for self.
-We may think we are escaping our problems, but at the end of the program or computer game, we still have to meet our emotions, ourselves and our life.
+TV and computer games are other ways we zone out and miss opportunities to be ourselves.
+We may think we are escaping our problems, but at the end of the program or computer game, we still have to meet our emotions, ourselves, and our lives.

-It’s so important to realise that if you want to create a life of a higher vibration and higher value, you have to give up things of a lower vibration and value in order to get it.
+It’s important to realize that to create a life of higher vibration and higher value, you have to give up things of lower vibration and value to achieve it.

-The greatest value we can ever create – as the platform to our life – is an evolving, growing self.
-The expanding of our Personal Identity beyond who it was previously.
+The greatest value we can ever create—as the platform for our lives—is an evolving, growing self, expanding our Personal Identity beyond who it was previously.

-If your downtime is spent numbing out with social media, computer games or TV, you are wasting valuable time where you could be creating the Life you really want from the inside out.
+If you spend your downtime numbing out with social media, computer games, or TV, you are wasting valuable time when you could be creating the Life you really want from the inside out.

 #5 Shopping and Material Possessions

-Many people believe happiness is deemed by “what they have” instead of “who they are.”
-This is a deadly trap – a bottomless pit into thinking that possessions, status and gaining approval from others are the fuel for happiness.
+Many believe happiness is deemed by “what they have” instead of “who they are.”
+This is a deadly trap – a bottomless pit into thinking that possessions, status, and gaining approval from others fuel happiness.

-Like all inauthentic sources of fulfilment, the same result emanates – the initial high followed by the same chronic feelings of emptiness, insecurity and anxiety.
+Like all inauthentic sources of fulfillment, the same result emanates – the initial high followed by the same chronic feelings of emptiness, insecurity, and anxiety.

-It is only through deeply meeting, loving and partnering ourselves and tending to our own healing, “filling” and growth that we can ever be durably happy – anything else falls short of the mark.
+Only through deeply meeting, loving, partnering, and tending to our own healing, “filling,” and growth can we ever be durably happy – anything else falls short of the mark.

-There is nothing wrong with wanting and striving for nice things, when it is an extension of an already “full” and “whole” self, because that is the expression of an abundant and expansive self.
+There is nothing wrong with wanting and striving for nice things when it is an extension of an already “full” and “whole” self because that expresses an abundant and expansive self.

 Possessions can be an outpour of who we are, but they can NEVER grant us ourselves.